dpursehouse/pygerrit2/README.md

 ## Prerequisites

-Pygerrit2 is compatible with Python 2.6 and Python 2.7.
-Support for Python 3
+Pygerrit2 is compatible with Python 2.7 and Python 3.6.
-is experimental.

 Pygerrit2 depends on the [requests library][requests].